SpencerFalor-Ward/HW-7-updatedPortfolio/README.md

 # HW-7-updatedPortfolio

-Like life, this is a work in progess and incomplete.
+Like my life, this is a work in progess and incomplete.